Yushe/myimouto-plus/README.md

   * If you're not accessing the site locally, list the IP address you'll connect from in the 'safe_ips' array in _install/config.php_.
   * Go to your site to complete the installation.
 After installation is completed, you may delete the install folder.
   * After installation is completed, run `php config/boot.php db:migrate` to run database migrations.
-  * If you have problems, read below the Troubleshooting section or report them in the issues section.

 Updating
 --------